 We won’t be focussing on various legacy ins and outs, such as the number of USB sockets, or lack of, for your audio interface, and so on.
 With vast swathes of USB hub and docking options available, your hunger for I/O can be sated in such dongles and peripherals.
 So here we're talking sheer capability for music-making.
 For example, can your portable rig cope with large multitrack sessions, running handfuls of plugins and MIDI instruments?
 Let's take a closer look...

-Best laptops for music production: MusicRadar's choice
+Best laptops for music production right now

-If you're particularly loyal to the Apple brand, you have much more choice.
+If you're not particularly loyal to the Apple brand, you have far more choice.
 For more serious music production work, we'd recommend looking to the world of gaming laptops.
 Don't be put off by their visual stylings – gamers require lots of power and very quick processors, which is good news for you.
 For our money, we're taken with the Asus Rog Strix Scar.
 With its i7 processor, 16 GB of RAM and thin form factor, it could quite happily eat up the renders all day long.

 Best laptops for music production: buying advice

 Choosing a laptop capable of running CPU-intensive audio production work can be tricky.
 Some options focus heavily on battery life.
 Others major on performance, and favour higher-grade processors (CPUs) to ensure operations run snappily.
 Add into that differences in screen sizes, aesthetics and any number of other variables and we can easily see how it’s hard to justify buying one model over another.
-Allow us to cut through the noise, so to speak.

 You're looking for two major things on the spec-sheet above all others: the CPU and the available RAM.
 The CPU is what does the real work.
 So every time you load a new MIDI instrument and fill the piano roll with data, you're asking the CPU to translate it into sound.